kaitlinnewson/carto2019/content/abstracts.en.md

 In 2017, a small collection of survey plans in the custody of Library and Archives Canada (LAC) grew exponentially when Natural Resources Canada’s Office of the Surveyor General transferred over 90,000 original survey maps and field books from the Canada Lands Survey Records (CLSR) collection.
 Dating as early as 1769, these underused archival records document the survey, settlement, and sustainable use of Crown Lands.
 In making the collection accessible, stories emerged of Canada’s Indigenous history and culture, including the distribution of language groups, treaty rights, the location of Residential Schools and Indian reserves, and Indigenous land use and occupation.
 In its ongoing effort to make it available to users, LAC staff have experienced challenges.
 Canada’s history is complicated.
 How do we celebrate such a significant acquisition in a way that is respectful, cooperative, and that engages in Reconciliationinitiatives?
 The CLSR collection is being processed, described, arranged, and made available to the public via finding aids, exhibits, publications and LAC’s online database.
 Among other stories that have emerged from the CLSR collection, the story of the significant Indigenous contribution to the Klondike Gold Rush stands out.

 ---
-### <a name="Monture"></a>Afternoon Keynote Address: Title coming soon.
-[Phil Monture](../speakers#Monture), Nativelands Ltd. & [Bryan McPherson](../speakers#McPherson), Land Active

-Phil & Bryan will introduce current research efforts between Six Nations and the University of Waterloo, where they are currently researching historic survey archives, pre-settlement vegetation mapping, and 3D physical models - including laser cut topographic maps.

----
 ### <a name="Berish"></a>Examining spatial information literacy through a decolonizing lens
 [Francine Berish](../speakers#Berish), Queen's University

 The Canadian Truth and Reconciliation Commission (TRC) initiated a process to expose the treatment of Indigenous peoples in Canada.
 Post-secondary institutions are witnessing a call for teaching practices that demonstrate respect for and appreciation of Indigenous worldviews and approaches to learning.
 It is within this context that libraries must explore their colonial foundations, including questioning the models of information seeking and resource selection that have become standard practice in our classrooms.
 This presentation will explore the preliminary results of a learning program for Queen’s librarians to discuss decolonizing the information literacy curriculum.
 We will share preliminary results of our learning program including how we define decolonization in relation to information literacy and the key challenges in changing our teaching practice.
 This presentation will include one-shot and term-length teaching examples outlining how the land ownership-centric biases of traditional cartographic materials are a great starting point for class discussions working towards decolonizing information literacy approaches.
 Session attendees will have an opportunity to discuss their own experiences decolonizing information literacy at their institutions and to discuss how libraries are engaging Indigenous communities.

+---
+### <a name="Monture"></a>Afternoon Keynote Address: A global solution for the Six Nations of the Grand River.
+[Phil Monture](../speakers#Monture), Nativelands Ltd., [Bryan McPherson](../speakers#McPherson), Land Active

+Phil & Bryan will introduce current research efforts between Six Nations and the University of Waterloo, where they are currently researching historic survey archives, pre-settlement vegetation mapping, and 3D physical models - including laser cut topographic maps.

 ---
 ### <a name="Sunstrum"></a>***Roundtable discussion:*** Don't Stereotype Me: Putting Prejudice on the Map